abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

       ![](media/ex5-t2-securityadvisor2.png)

- 1. Once the security advisory is created, scroll-down and click on **Start a temporary private fork**.
+ 1. Once the security advisory is created, scroll down and click on **Start a temporary private fork**.
 It is used to collaborate on a patch for this advisory.

     ![](media/ex5-t2-securityadvisor3.png)

     ![](media/ex5-t2-securityadvisor4.png)

- 1. After having the temporary fork you can **Request CVE**, it is used for GitHub reviews and published security advisories.
+ 1. After having the temporary fork, you can **Request CVE**, which is used for GitHub reviews and published security advisories.
 Upon review, we may use this advisory to send Dependabot alerts to affected repositories and redistribute the advisory through our API and Atom feed.

     ![](media/ex_2_g_12.png)

-      >**Note:** Select **Request CVE** again, on the pop-up. and this process may take up to 3 working days.
+      >**Note:** Select **Request CVE** again, on the pop-up.
+And this process may take up to 3 working days.

 ### Task 3: Using Dependabot

 In this task, you will use Dependabot to track the versions of the packages we use in our GitHub repository and create pull requests to update packages for us.

-1. In your lab files GitHub repository, navigate to the **Settings** tab and select the **Advanced security (2)** under Security from side blade.
-Make sure **Dependabot alerts** is **Enabled (3)**, if not click on **Enable** to Enable Dependabot alerts.
-Click on **Enable (4)** to Enable Dependabot security updates.
+1. In your lab files GitHub repository, navigate to the **Settings** tab and select the **Advanced security (2)** under Security from the side blade.
+Make sure **Dependabot alerts** is **Enabled (3)**, if not click on **Enable** to enable Dependabot alerts.
+Click on **Enable (4)** to enable Dependabot security updates.

    > **Note**: Enabling the `Dependabot security updates` will also automatically enable `Dependency graph` and `Dependabot alerts`.